Logout

 GRI: 2-25; 2-26; 3-3; 409-1

-Our business is a people business: we employ approximately 2.1 million people, approximately 240 million people shop with us weekly across 20 countries, and people work for the tens of thousands of suppliers that make the products we sell.
+Our business is a people business: we employ approximately 2.1 million people, approximately 255 million people shop with us weekly across 19 countries, and many thousands of people work for the tens of thousands of suppliers that make the products we sell.

 Beyond respect, we believe Walmart’s business thrives when our associates, people in our supply chain, customers, and our communities thrive.